openaustralia/planningalerts/README.md

 ### Type checking

-Ruby is a dynamic language with very fluid types.
-This makes it great for quick development and a fun developer experience.
-However I (Matthew Landauer) have come to realise over the last few years as I've been using modern strongly typed languages like Go, Typescript and Elm that many of the painful aspects of typed languages that I'd grown up with (Mostly C/C++) were not there anymore and they were replaced with a greater sense of security when refactoring and working on larger code-bases.
+Ruby is a dynamic language.
+This makes it great for quick development with a fun developer experience.

+However strong typing can really help.
+It gives a greater sense of security when refactoring and working on larger code-bases.

-So, with the release of [Sorbet](https://sorbet.org/) from [Stripe](https://stripe.com/) it is time to apply some of that static typing to PlanningAlerts.
+So, we use [Sorbet](https://sorbet.org/) from Stripe to add strong typing to PlanningAlerts.

 To run the type checker:
 ```